 1. Each State Party shall endeavour, in accordance with fundamental principles of its legal system, to develop and implement or maintain effective and coordinated policies and best practices to reduce existing or future opportunities for [cybercrime] [the use of information and communications technologies for criminal purposes] through appropriate legislative, administrative or other measures.

-2. Each State Party shall take appropriate measures, within its means and in accordance with fundamental principles of its domestic law, to promote the active participation of individuals, groups and stakeholders outside the public sector, such as non-governmental organizations, civil society organizations, academic institutions and the private sector, as well as the public in general, in the prevention of the offences covered by this Convention.
+2. Each State Party shall take appropriate measures, within its means and in accordance with fundamental principles of its domestic law, to promote the active participation of individuals, relevant stakeholders and the public in general, in the prevention of the offences covered by this Convention.

 3. Preventive measures may include: